lwheelden56/TP200-tools/README.md

-# TP200W-functions
+# TP200-tools
-Script to automate Toast TP200/TP200W printer functions on a mass scale.
+Scripts to automate Toast TP200/TP200W printer functions on a mass scale.
 Reboots, status checks, etc.

 - Only tested on TP200 receipt printers, ticket printers such as the TKP300 have not been tested and are not supported.